Serapion-GmbH/steplore-documentation/content/faq.md

 ---

-### Does StepLore record continuously in the background?
+### Does Steplore record continuously in the background?

 No.